Posted on

 WAVE label-related errors and alerts

-There are six WAVE label-related errors and alerts you can check for by using WAVE’s extension.
+There are six WAVE label-related errors and alerts you can check for by using the free WAVE extension.
 Each of them has to do with the accessible label either missing or not associated correctly with an input.

 The six errors and alerts are: